Edward Rosen: Early life and education

-Academic life
+Career

-Edward Rosen's academic life, including his education, was spent in New York City.
-He graduated from the City College of New York in 1926 and he received his master's (1929) and doctoral degrees (1939) from Columbia University.
-He was a teacher at the City College of New York and the Graduate Center of the City University of New York until his retirement in 1977, with two interruptions: he was a visiting professor at the Massachusetts Institute of Technology in 1957–1958, and at Indiana University in 1963–1964.
+Rosen began teaching classical languages at the City College of New York after graduating in 1926, and later became associated with the Graduate Center of the City University of New York until his retirement in 1977.
+He was also a visiting professor at the Massachusetts Institute of Technology in 1957–1958 and at Indiana University in 1963–1964.
+He received a festschrift, Science and History: Studies in Honor of Edward Rosen (1978), shortly after retiring.
 In 1983, six years after his retirement, he was appointed Distinguished Professor Emeritus at the City University of New York.